-That means if you're applying for an accounting job, it's not helpful to highlight your strength in event organization.
+Your response will help the employer decide whether or not you are the strongest applicant for the position.
+That means if you're applying for an accounting job, it's not helpful to highlight that your strength lies in event organization.

-It's important to show the interviewer that you have the qualities the employer is seeking in the applicant that they are going to hire.
-There are some strengths that all employers seek in the candidates they hire.
+It's important to show the interviewer that you have the qualities the employer is seeking.
+There are certain strengths that all employers seek in the candidates they hire.
 Others will be specific to the job and the company.

 How should you answer questions about your strengths?
-The best way to respond is to describe the skills and experience that you have which directly correlates with the job you are applying for.
+The best way to respond is to describe the skills and experience you have that directly correlate with the job you are applying for.

-- Next to each skill, note an example of how you have used that strength in the past.
+- Next to each skill, note an example of how you have applied that strength in the past.

 When you answer, you will be sharing strengths that match the qualifications the company is seeking.

-Also incorporate these power words that help make a good impression into your responses.
-The closer a match you are to the stated job qualifications, the more likely you'll be to get a job offer.
+Also incorporate these power words, which help to make a good impression into your responses.
+The more closely your skills match the stated job requirements, the more likely you'll be to get a second interview or a job offer.